MasoniteFramework/docs/architecture/request-lifecycle.md

 This behavior can be changed by swapping that Service Provider with a different one if you do not want to use Whitenoise.
 {% endhint %}

-Once all the register methods are ran and all the boot methods of Service Providers where wsgi is false, and we have a WSGI key in the container, we can startup the server by using the value of the WSGI key.
+Once all the register methods are ran and all the boot methods of Service Providers are ran, we can startup the server.

-We then make an instance of the WSGI key from the container and set it to an application variable in order to better show what is happening.
-Then this is where the WSGI server is started.

 # The Server